Our Review Process

 To manage your unexplained weight loss, you must first determine what is causing it.
 Diabetes could be the culprit, especially if other symptoms are present.
 Your weight concerns may subside once you have your blood sugar under control.

 Remember that unexplained weight loss is not normal.
 If you or your child is losing weight and you don't know why, see your doctor as soon as possible.
 Aside from diabetes, weight loss can indicate a serious condition such as cancer, AIDS, dementia, or thyroid dysfunction.
+Also know about best ayurvedic diabetes medicine.

 1) Can diabetes cause drastic weight loss?